 Nothing Changed But Everything Changed!

-As a new week starts and I look ahead to what the week holds, I know it will be full of pain.
-I know I will have to plan carefully every movement, every activity around the home.
+As a new week stared and I looked ahead to what the week held, I knew it would be full of pain.
+I knew I would have to plan carefully every movement, every activity around the home.

-Nothing changed last week with the results but everything changed.
-My circumstances are the same but they are different.
+Nothing changed the week of the scan.
+The results were expected but everything changed.
+My circumstances were the same but they were different.

 My symptoms tell me daily that my disease is progressing and I live happily enough with it but seeing the facts of that reality on paper…….it did change things slightly for my husband and I.